Module Learning Objectives (MLO)

 - MLO 9.1 Identify foundational concepts related to sexuality, fashion, identity, appearance, and dress.
 [CLO 1]

-- MLO 9.2 Identify different types of dress worn by queer communities in the United States to express their sexual identity.
+- MLO 9.2 Identify different types of dress worn by queer communities in the United States to express their sexual identities.
 [CLO 1]

-- MLO 9.3 Identify queer people’s experiences in the United States wearing different dress object reflecting their queer identity.
+- MLO 9.3 Identify queer people’s experiences in the United States wearing different dress object reflecting their queer identities.
 [CLO 2]

 - MLO 9.4 Identify different fashion brands that produce and sell dress objects for the queer community in the United States to affirm their sexual identities.
 [CLO 1]

 - MLO 9.5 Explain the role of dress and appearance in the development of one’s queer identity in the United States.
 [CLO 1]

 - MLO 9.6 Examine how dress and appearance of queer communities in the United States are represented in the fashion system (e.g., by advertisements or retailers).
 [CLO 3]

 - MLO 9.7 Examine social justice issues related to dress and appearance of the queer community in the United States.
 [CLO 3]

 - MLO 9.8 Deconstruct your own perspectives and approach to understanding the dress and appearance of the queer community in the United States.
 [CLO 4]

 - MLO 9.9 Identify the driving forces of transformative social justice change in the fashion system related to queer identities in the United States.
 [CLO 5]